CedricAOUN/CedricAOUN/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Web/Python developper with some knowledge of C# and game development with Unity.
-I'm mostly self-educated, but I also have some certificates under my belt.
-Programming is a passion for me, so I am confident in my ability to learn and adapt to most languages, technologies and software.
-My capabilities range from Python, Javascript, Wordpress...
-To softwares like Photoshop, Blender, Unity.
+I'm mostly self-educated, but I also have certificates.
+Programming is a passion for me, so I can learn and adapt to most languages, technologies and software.
+My capabilities range from Python; Javascript; Wordpress; etc, to softwares like Photoshop, Blender, Unity.

-Proffessional Experience:
+Profesional Experience:

 - Une Autre Histoire (http://une-autre-histoire.org/fr/)
 Description: General cleanup and relooking, as well as the addition of an Automatic translation system for new articles, so they are available in French and English.